mbauer575/Capstone-CS044/readme.md

 This repository has been split up into two main components: the training scripts and the front-end code.
 The training scripts are designed to be run on a high-performance computing (HPC) cluster using SLURM, while the front-end code is a python application used for demoing the models generated.
 It is intended to be ran on a raspberry pi camera with a hailo 8 AI accelerator.

 ## Current Project Status
-- We have gathered and augmented our custom dataset of parking lot scenes with model cars.
+- Gathered and augmented our custom dataset of parking lot scenes with model cars.
-- We have tuned multiple AI models on our custom training data to optimize detection accuracy.
+- Tuned multiple AI models on our custom training data to optimize detection accuracy.
-- We have created scripts which enable the raspberry pi to utilize these tuned models to detect and count these model cars in real time.
+- Created scripts which enable the Raspberry Pi to utilize these tuned models to detect and count these model cars in real time.
-- We are in the final stages of completing the front-end code to allow for users to select from our various custom-trained AI models for real-time use on the Raspberry Pi.
+- In the final stages of completing the front-end code to allow for users to select from our various custom-trained AI models for real-time use on the Raspberry Pi.

 ## Project Structure